 In Table 5 below, we present an overview of the effects of the VAR simulated shocks into the two variables that we used to define our welfare function, GDP and CPI inflation.
-In general, as we will see in the next section, a float regime, besides being optimal under normal conditions according to our welfare function, also outperforms a harder regime as a "shock absorber" for most countries, namely for Bulgaria, the Czech Republic, Estonia, Hungary and Slovenia (the clear exceptions are Lithuania and Poland, while for Latvia and Slovakia both regimes seem to perform similar cushioning functions, and for Romania shocks have "explosive" effects under both regimes, but less under a float), as most shocks not only have smaller GDP and CPI effects under a float, but they also converge faster to the mean (the most consistent exception to this stylised picture is the external monetary shock).
+In general, as we will see in the next section, a float regime, besides being optimal under normal conditions according to our welfare function, also outperforms a harder regime as a "shock absorber" for most countries -if all the three types of shocks are weighted equally, namely for Bulgaria, the Czech Republic, Estonia, Hungary and Slovenia (the clear exceptions are Lithuania and Poland, while for Latvia and Slovakia both regimes seem to perform similar cushioning functions, and for Romania shocks have "explosive" effects under both regimes, but less under a float), as most shocks not only have smaller GDP and CPI effects under a float, but they also converge faster to the mean (the most consistent exception to this stylised picture is the external monetary shock: if one would consider this as the most important type of shocks for an economy like, say, Estonia, then the peg would be a better "shock absorber").

-In the table below we can also observe what we may call "non-Keynesian"9, or non-"MF" results, from monetary policies that are effective under a peg to fiscal ones that are effective under a float, to expansionary fiscal and monetary contractions.
+In the table below we can also observe what we may call "non-Keynesian", or non-"MF" results, from monetary policies that are effective under a peg to fiscal ones that are effective under a float, to expansionary fiscal and monetary contractions.
 GDP expansions under fiscal contraction were estimated for the Bulgaria and Slovenia, and GDP expansions under tighter domestic monetary conditions were estimated for the Bulgaria, the Czech Republic, Lithuania, Poland, Romania, Slovakia and Slovenia (some of those outcomes are regime-dependent).